iamnageshdevadiga/Secumen_Assessment/README.md

 The Log Parser is a Python script designed to parse antivirus system log strings and extract key information.
 It includes a set of functions to parse specific fields and convert values to integers when appropriate.

+## Requirements
+1.Need VS code editor or Pycharm
+2.python should be installed

 ## Features
 Parses antivirus system log strings.